Glories93/Saudi-Arabia-Real-Estate--SDA-Capstone-Project/README.md

 #### Implementation
 We implemented algorithms based on linear regression and regression tree.
-But first the dataset has some outliers, that are might be human error, like when property size is only 1 m2, or the natural deviations in the prices where house reach 1,700,000 .sr.
+But first the dataset has some outliers that might be human error, for example when property size is only 1 m2, or the natural deviations in prices where a house reaches 1,700,000 SAR.
-Removing outliers that is due to the nature of data is not a good practice of course, but in our case we decided to remove them as they added noise to our models.
+Removing outliers that are due to the nature of data is not a good practice of course, but in our case we decided to remove them as they added noise to our models.
 The models we decided to use are: Linear regression, logistic regression, K-nearest neighbor regressor, Random Forest regressor, Decision Tree regressor, Support Vector